 - 1 cup loosely packed cilantro leaves, washed and dried

 - 1 tablespoon sour cream

-- Approximately 2 dozen slices of thin cut bacon -- OR -- 2 (approximately ½-pound) sweet potatoes
+- about 2 dozen slices thin cut bacon -- OR -- 2 approximately 1/2-pound sweet potatoes

 - olive oil for the pan

 Place both ears of corn directly over a high flame on the stove.
 With metal kitchen tongs, turn them as soon as each side becomes partially charred, about 20 seconds per side.
 Then use a Chef's knife to cut the kernels from the cob, and then add them to a food processor fitted with the blade attachment, or a powerful blender.

 Add the roasted Hatch chiles, cilantro, sour cream, cumin, and the 1/4 teaspoon of salt.
 Blend until it's a coarse purée.